jimiejosh/monnify-php-sample-codes/sample-codes/authentication/README.md

-# Monnify PHP Sample Codes  ✨
+# Authorize / Authenticate  ✨

 This repository contains sample codes on how you Authorize / Authenticate to get bearer token with [Monnify](https://monnify.com/) API in PHP.